 Fun on the Farm

 It’s all here at Bonnybrook Farms, located just 20 minutes east of Kings Island in southeastern Warren County.
-Along with Chuck Wagon Dinner Rides, summer also brings our Country Fair in June, Corporate Picnics & Events, Special Events, Motor Coach Tours, Convention Groups and Weddings.
+Along with Chuck Wagon Dinner Rides, summer also brings our Twisted Twig Mountain Bike Race/Ride in June, Corporate Picnics & Events, Special Events, Motor Coach Tours, Convention Groups and Weddings.
 Experience great family fun during Fall Farm Days with Adventure Wagon Rides, “Pick Your Own” Pumpkin Patch, Crazed Corn Maze, Giant Slingshots, Clodhopper Golf, Archery, Pony Rides, Petting Animals and Birthday Parties.
 After dark our Lantern Light Wagon Rides & Corn Maze are an adventure back to a time when only lanterns lit the way!
 School Field Trips in May and October are teacher favorites.

 Ah…the farm life